moubi/enform/docs/index.md

  - `validation` object defines the field should not be empty
  - `props.onSubmit` is bound to the button click.
 It will submit whenever validation is passed
  - the input field is fully controlled with the help of `props.values` and `props.onChange`.

+This [⚠️ note on re-rendering](#%EF%B8%8F-note-on-re-rendering) may save few hours of headache too.
 ___

 ### Newsletter form